campa-consortium/pals/source/element-types.md

 (s:bend)=
 ##  Bend Elements: RBend and SBend

 Dipole bend.
-There are two types of bends depending upon the "logical shape".
+There are two kinds of bends depending upon the "logical shape".
 The `RBend` element has a "rectangular" logical shape and the `SBend` element has a "sector" logical shape.

-Element parameter groups associated with this element type are:
+Element parameter groups associated with this element kind are:
 - [**ApertureP**](#s:aperture.params): Aperture parameters.
 - [**BendP**](#s:bend.params): Bend parameters
 - [**BodyShiftP**](#s:bodyshift.params): Orientation of element with respect to its nominal position.